Marcel-Patrick/movie_api-Angular-client/README.md

 3. Start an new Angular project:<br/>
    run `ng new <reposetory/project-name>` in the Terminal<br/>
    _The CLI tool will ask you about adding routes (at this point, the answer is Yes) and what type of stylesheets you want to use (SCSS is a good choice)._

+4. Material Design is a popular visual language that Google developed back in 2014.
+It uses classic principles of good design to build systems that allow for a unified experience across different environments.<br/>
+   A version of Material Design, called Angular Material, is used as a UI component library in Angular.
+It offers a number of components that are a good fit for this app. <br/>
+   To get started with Angular Material, you’ll need to install it as a project dependency using your Angular CLI:<br/>
+   run `ng add @angular/material` in the Terminal and follow this steps:<br/>

+   - First, choose "Custom" to select a custom theme, then type "Yes" and hit Enter to set up Angular typography styles and browser animations for Angular Material
+   - Next, add the modules from the Material components you'll be using in your project.
+In order to use the Material modules in your component, it needs to be registered in the app.module.ts file - Next, you need to add these modules in the imports array of your main module

+5. Use @angular/cli to create new components:<br/>
+   run `ng generate component <component-name>` in the Terminal

+6.